kjunggithub/oath2test/README.md

-#Oauth2 testing with Laravel
+# Oauth 2.0 Server Testing with Laravel
 ## Install
+0. Start by cloning the repo.

+`git@github.com:sighfin/oath2test.git && cd oauth2test`

 1. Create a database and fill out the `mysql` array in `app/config/database.php`.

-2. Run the following commands to setup the application and create all tables.
+2. Run the following commands to setup the application and migrate all needed tables.

 ```shell
 composer install